‘Emergency Care’ (details below)

 Time is critical.
 If you see your pet near a snake, you must assume they’ve been bitten.
 My Ruby died in the car on the way to the local vet because we didn’t know she’d been bitten until the symptoms started.

 I advise owners to come down so we can place a drip and give the necessary premedicants.
-Then we can start antivenom treatment instantly if we need to.
+Then we can start antivenom treatment instantly if we need to, like is happening for this cat who was brought to us paralysed.

 Why don’t we give antivenom unless we’re sure?